cprieto/roboblog/content/2018-02-08-ocaml-and-sequences-from-scratch-part-2.md

 - : int seq = Next (1, Next (2, Next (3, Next (4, End))))
 <[]

 Did you notice the usage of `rev` here? this is another patter I like to call _reverse inner accumulator loop_ (again, I made up that name, I am pretty sure it is known with another sexier name).
 That pattern is another of the things you will see _very often_ in OCaml list functions, it looks _weird_ but you will see it _everywhere_ with list functions.
+In the standard [Caml list module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html) we have the function `rev_append` and that does exactly the same.

 That is all for today, as usual you can find the original Jupyter Notebook in my [GitHub repository](https://github.com/cprieto/notebooks/blob/master/ocaml/OCaml_lists.ipynb).